pabennett/chiptools/docs/max_hold.rst

 .. code-block:: python

     # Synthesis generics can be assigned via the add_generic command, in this
-    # example we set the data_Width generic to 3:
+    # example we set the data_width generic to 3:
     project.add_generic('data_width', 3)

 Add Source Files